top of page

 1. Cleaning is the most important thing, not just an ordinary cleaning, but a proper one: spring

-2. If the property is occupied, need decluttering; remove all unnecessary furniture, objects
+2. If the property has been occupied it will need decluttering: removal of all unnecessary furniture and objects

 Picture10.png

-5. Furnishing: 90% of buyers prefer to see furnished properties that they can imagine living in.
-However, this doesn’t mean any furniture.
-Remove outdated, worn or heavy pieces and replace with lighter, more attractive ones that do not take up much space and which improve the overall appearance.
+6. Furnishing: 90% of buyers prefer to see furnished properties that they can imagine living in.
+However, this doesn’t mean using any furniture.
+Remove outdated, worn or heavy pieces and replace with lighter, more attractive ones that do not take up a lot of space and which improve the overall appearance.
 DIY and shabby pieces are nice, but are not always suitable for a property on sale.
 The room should not be crowded with furniture as this would make it appear much smaller.
 Airy rooms appear bigger.
 On the other hand find a use for all the empty nooks, corners and dead spaces.
 Keep in mind the function of every room and furnish appropriately!

-If the property is unfurnished, consider to rent furniture, however, you need to calculate if it worth or not.
-You can rent furniture and accessories in a package for 1-3 bedroom property for 1-3 months.
-The price is reasonable but not that cheap.
-Certainly worth hiring furniture If the property not too big but sell on higher price.
+If the property is unfurnished, consider renting furniture.
+However, you will need to calculate if it worthwhile.
+You can rent furniture and accessories in a package for a 1-3 bedroom property for 1-3 months.
+The price is reasonable but not cheap.
+It is worth hiring furniture if the value of the property is on the higher side and if it is in good condition.

 not possible, just light the property well.